 Twitter – Eureka College Student Life

-Founders Court predominantly houses male freshmen and male upperclass residents.
-This facility is coed by floor; there are not females and males living on the same floor.
-Founders Court is comprised of Darst Hall, Deweese Hall, Ford Hall, and Myers Hall.
-Each wing has 2 small floors of 16 residents that share a community restroom.
-Each floor in Founders Court has a small lounge area.
+Founders Court predominantly houses freshmen residents.
+Founders Court includes Darst Hall, Deweese Hall, Ford Hall, and Myers Hall.
+Each hall has 2 small floors of 16 residents that share a small lounge area and community restroom.
 Founders Court is co-ed by floor.
-It is located next to Ben Major, which houses a social lounge with TV's and a pool table, soda/vending machines, and washers and dryers (free of charge to residents).
-The basement in Ben Major serves as the Undergrounds, which is a charity coffee house that is open on the weekends.
-Ben Major is accessible 24 hours per day.
+It is located next to Ben Major Hall, which houses a large lounge/social area with TV's, a pool table and ping pong table, soda/vending machines, and more.
+The basement of Ben Major houses the Undergrounds, a charity coffee house open weekend evenings, as well as a large laundry room.
+Ben Major is available 24 hours per day.

-Gunzenhauser (Gunz) is a coed residence hall for predominantly male and female upperclass residents.
+Gunzenhauser (Gunz) is a coed residence hall for upperclass residents.
 Gunz offers suite style living in which a resident shares a room with a roommate and shares a bathroom with the two residents in the adjoining room.
-Gunz is coed by suite, so there are not males and females sharing a suite, but there are males and females on the same floor.
-Gunz is comprised of 3 small floors that each house between 8 and 16 residents.
-Each floor has a lounge with a TV and the first floor also offers a fireplace for student use.
-Washers and dryers (free of charge to residents) are available along with a full kitchen area and soda machine.
+Gunz is coed by suite.
+Gunz is comprised of 3 small floors that each house between 9 and 16 residents.
+Each floor has a lounge with a TV and the first floor lounge offers space for large group meetings or social activities, and is located next to a full kitchen area and soda machine.
 Gunz Hall also has a gas fireplace and computer/printer for student use.

 HIGH LOFT/BUNK BED REQUESTS: Low lofts come in all rooms in every building except for Langston Hall.
 Low lofts are waist-high and have sufficient room for storage underneath.
 If you choose to rent a high loft (free of charge on a first come, first serve basis), please fill out the form available here: https://forms.gle/NjLveG87Rqv8aJCk8